Did you know?

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
-In Italy, 71% of people say they are satisfied with water quality.
-This figure is lower than the OECD average of 84% and suggests Italy still faces difficulties in providing good quality water to its inhabitants.
+In Italy, 80% of people say they are satisfied with water quality, lower than the OECD average of 84%.

 More ResourcesOECD Environmental Outlook to 2030 How's Life?: Work and Life Balance

 Trust in government is essential for social cohesion and well-being.
 In Italy, 15% of people say they trust their national government, much less than the OECD average of 39% and one of the lowest rates in the OECD.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Italy was 75% of those registered.
 This figure is higher than the OECD average of 72%.